 - How is Delta Lake related to Apache Spark?

 - What format does Delta Lake use to store data?

 - How can I read and write data with Delta Lake?

 - Where does Delta Lake store the data?

 - Why is Delta Lake data I deleted still stored in S3?

 - Why does a table show old data after I delete Delta Lake files with

 rm -rfand create a new table in the same location?

-- Can I access Delta Lake tables outside of Databricks Runtime?
+- Can I access Delta tables outside of Databricks Runtime?

 - Additional Resources